exclamation icon

 Safe sleep

 Parents, families, and caregivers should follow safe sleep practices every time a baby sleeps or naps.
 This is done by placing babies on their backs in a smoke-free environment in a safety-approved crib free of blankets, pillows, bumper pads, stuffed animals, and toys.
-Learn more about safe sleep.
+Learn more about safe sleep (PDF, 1MB).

 Resources

-• Recommended immunizations birth-age 6
+• Recommended immunizations (American Academy of Pediatrics)

 • Our online health resource, Healthwise Knowledgebase, can help you find answers to common questions about infant health.

-The Minnesota Department of Health Follow Along Program is a good way to see if your child’s development is on track.
+• The Minnesota Department of Health Follow Along Program is a good way to see if your child’s development is on track.
 The program is free.
 For more information and to sign up online, go to Follow Along Program.

-• Positive parenting tips
+• Positive parenting tips 0-1 year old

-• Safe Kids Worldwide Home Safety Checklist
+• Safe Kids Worldwide Home Safety Checklist (PDF, 1MB)

 Rewards